FrancisCrickInstitute/napari-mass/notes/install_notes.md

 Don’t include PySide2 or PyQt5 in your plugin’s dependencies!
 (https://napari.org/stable/plugins/best_practices.html)

-For probreg / open3d on Mac:
+For probreg / open3d on Mac (to override the local clang compiler):

     conda install cxx-compiler